 FL cannot conjure data infrastructure into existence.
 It cannot create governance frameworks.
 It cannot build technical capacity in organisations that lack it.
 It cannot make possible what the preconditions for possibility don't support.

-I was hired as a designer.
+I was employed as a designer.
 I used design methods: stakeholder synthesis, concept mapping, process visualisation, workshop facilitation.
 I produced design artefacts: maps, diagrams, frameworks, presentations.

 By conventional measures, this work was competent.
 The artefacts were clear.
 The synthesis was accurate.
 The findings were valid.